rust-lang/book/second-edition/nostarch/chapter13.md

 ownership, borrowing immutably, and borrowing mutably.
 These ways of capturing values are encoded in the three `Fn` traits as follows:

-* `FnOnce` takes ownership of the variables it captures from the environment and moves those variables into the closure when the closure is defined.
+* `FnOnce` consumes the variables it captures from its enclosing scope (the enclosing scope is called the closure's *environment*).
+In order to consume the captured variables, the closure must therefore take ownership of these variables and moves them into the closure when the closure is defined.
+The `Once` part of the name is because the closure can't take ownership of the same variables more than once, so it can only be called one time.
-  Therefore, a `FnOnce` closure cannot be called more than once in the same context.
 * `Fn` borrows values from the environment immutably.
 * `FnMut` can change the environment since it mutably borrows values.